Frequently Asked Questions (FAQs)

 What if I need to cancel an appointment?

 I consider our meetings very important and make them a priority over other activities.
 I ask you to do the same.
 An appointment is a commitment to our work.
 A cancelled appointment slows our progress, so please try not to miss sessions if you can possibly help it.
 Your session time is reserved for you.
-We agree to meet at my office or via Telehealth and to be on time.
+We agree to meet at via Telehealth and to be on time.
 If I am ever unable to start on time, I ask your understanding and promise that you will receive the full time agreed to or be charged proportionately.
 If you are late, we will probably be unable to meet for the full time, because it is likely that I will have another appointment after yours.
 I am rarely able to fill a cancelled session, so you will be charged the full fee for sessions cancelled with less than 48 hours’ or 2 days’ notice, for other than the most serious reasons.
 Your insurance will not cover or reimburse you for this charge.

 Do you have evening and weekend appointments available?